Module Lattice Security (Part II): Module Lattice Reduction via Optimal Sign Selection: MILP Sign Optimization and the Discrepancy

-where $N_s = |G|-1$ is the number of sign variables, $\mathbf{M}\in\R^{|G|\times N_s}$ is the error matrix derived from the log-sine vector \eqref{E:error-matrix}, and the balance constraint enforces a near-equal number of $+1$ and $-1$ signs.
-Note that $N_s = 2^{k-2}-1$ is odd, so the sum of $N_s$ odd terms $\pm1$ is necessarily odd, hence $\sum_j s_j\in\{\pm 1\}$ exhausts the integer-feasible options and coincides with the balance constraint of Definition \ref{D:sign-problem}.
+where $N_s=|G|-1$ is the number of sign variables, $\mathbf{M}\in\R^{|G|\times N_s}$ is the error matrix from the logsine vector \eqref{E:errormatrix}, and the balance constraint enforces a near-equal number of $+1$ and $-1$ signs.
+Note $N_s=2^{k-2}-1$ is odd, so the sum of $N_s$ odd terms $\pm1$ is odd.
+Hence, $\sum_j s_j\in\{\pm 1\}$ exhausts the integer-feasible options and coincides with the balance constraint of Definition \ref{D:signprob}.